zhenguonie/NciaNet/VS_task/README.md

 Length and angle of hyrogen bond put in ./Hbond/LIT-PCBA/ according to index,as same as binding affinity task.

 ### Data Preparation
 Fitstly, put the individual sample file named by user-defined index, including .PDB and .mol2 format, correspondingly put into the sub-folders of ./original_data folder.
-Original_data folder have 4 type sub-folders (training activces/training inactives/test actives/test inactives),as follow:
+Original_data folder have 4 type sub-folders (training activces/training inactives/test actives/test inactives).

-./original_data
-│
-├── training actives
-│   ├── protein 1 (actives 1)
-│   ├── protein 1 (actives 2)
-│   ├── ... ...
-│   └── protein 10 and (actives N)
-│
-├── training inactives
-│   ├── protein 1 (inactives 1)
-│   ├── protein 1 (inactives 2)
-│   ├── ... ...
-│   └── protein 10 (inactives N)
-│
-├── test actives
-│   ├── protein 11 (actives 1)
-│   ├── protein 11 (actives 2)
-│   ├── ... ...
-│   └── protein n (actives N)
-│
-├── test inactives
-│   ├── protein 11 (inactives 1)
-│   ├── protein 11 (inactives 2)
-│   ├── ... ...
-│   └── protein n (inactives N)
-│
 Then, run ./create_dataset_label.py files to creat the dictionary of indexs of samples and corresponding labels (actives as 1, inactives 0), outputing an VS_task_label_dict.pkl in ./data folder.
 In the meantime, original data files in ./original_data is re-arranged to form training set folder and test folder in ./data folder.

 Subsequently, run the ./preprocess_LIT_PCBA.py file to finish the data prepocessing, which saved into the ./data folder.